|

 Directions

 Pour the milk into a large Dutch oven.
 Begin heating the milk until it comes to 180℉.
 Make sure to stir the milk as it heats to avoid any clumping.
-Once at 180℉, turn off the heat and let it cool to 110℉.
+Once at 180℉, turn off the heat and let the milk cool to 110℉.
 Making sure to stir again to avoid it developing that skin on top.

 Once 110℉, scoop out about a cup of the milk into an awaiting bowl and whisk in the active culture yogurt until it’s fully incorporated.

-Then pour the mixture into the dutch oven.
+Then pour the mixture into the Dutch oven.

 homemade yogurt in a yogurt container